NCSU-Libraries/storyspace/README.md

 # Storyspace

-A framework for audiovisual storytelling in immersive visualization spaces
+A framework for audiovisual storytelling in the Cyma Rubin Visualization Gallery at the D.H.
+Hill Jr. Library.

 ## Demo presentation